Shrusti-1804/Simple-calender/README.md

 # Get calender
-This program helps user to see the calendr of year they want.The user can have calender any year .
+This program helps user to see the calender of year they want using this c code.The user can have calender any year .
 The calender from past year and also of future comming years.

 OUTPUT 1: